 - Completing a policy practicum or internship such as: one week of oceanographic research at sea and observation of legislative or regulatory development concerning ocean policy over the course of a semester (this requirement can be waived on the basis of past experience).

-The objective of the course requirements is to provide each student grounding in aspects of both ocean science and ocean policy.
+The objective of course requirements is to provide each student grounding in aspects of both ocean science and ocean policy.

-Recommended courses are grouped into “Policy” and “Science” on a separate list which is updated periodically.
+Recommended courses are grouped into “Policy” and “Science” on a separate list that is updated periodically.
 Students whose prior academic background is in the social sciences are encouraged to complete a minimum of 9 credits from the Science group; students who have studied in the natural sciences or engineering are encouraged to complete at least 9 credits from the Policy group.
 Courses not on the list may be approved by petition.

 - 100 or 200 level courses do not count.
 Neither do 399 or 499 courses.

-- No more than 6 credits may be double-counted (i.e. applied to the requirements of a degree and the GOPC), subject to the following conditions:
+- No more than 6 credits may be double-counted (i.e., applied to the requirements of a degree and the GOPC), subject to the following conditions: